Language selection

 ISSN 2369-2391

-This document is also available in PDF (589 KB) [help with PDF files]
+This document is also available in PDF (259 Kb)

-This memorandum explains an importer's liability for the payment of provisional, anti-dumping and countervailing duties under the Special Import Measures Act (SIMA).
-It also explains the procedure for posting security, which is an option for goods imported during an expedited review, with respect to provisional duty as well as the exchange rate for calculations under SIMA.
+This memorandum explains an importer's liability for the payment of provisional, anti-dumping and countervailing duties under the Special Import Measures Act (SIMA) via the Canada Border Services Agency’s (CBSA) Assessment and Revenue Management (CARM) as the CBSA’s official system of record.
+It also explains that posting surety is an option for goods imported during an expedited review, with respect to provisional duty, as well as the exchange rate for calculations under SIMA.

 Updates made to this D-memo